fergonco/MusicJargon/docs/reference.md

 Underscore repeats the previous note "tying" them.
 The next sequence means A, still A, C:

     A _ C

+**Chords**

+In order to play several notes at the same time with the same voice (in order to play a chord) it is enough to put the notes together:

+    CEG

+MusicJargon makes no difference from a single notes and chords, so it is possible to create sequences of chords just the same way:

+    CEG GBD ACE

+Triads can be specified also with the name of the chord followed by *maj*, *min*, *aug* or *dim*.
+The previous chord sequence would be:

+    Cmaj Gmaj Amin

+Note that the qualifier has to be added always in order to differentiate it from the single note.

+For more complex chords, they can be defined in a variable at the beginning of the script:

+    cMajSixth=CEGA

+And then reused, for example in a sequence:

+    cMajSixth Gmaj Amin

 ## Drum sequences